albionlawrence/albionlawrence.github.io/_pages/publications.md

 ### Submitted for Publication

-- Albion Lawrence and J&ouml;rn Callies, "Seasonality and spatial dependence of meso- and submesoscale ocean currents from along-track satellite altimetry", submited to the *Journal of Physical Oceanography*.
+- Albion Lawrence and J&ouml;rn Callies, "Seasonality and spatial dependence of meso- and submesoscale ocean currents from along-track satellite altimetry", submitted to the *Journal of Physical Oceanography*, [arxiv](https://arxiv.org/abs/2201.09136), [Code](https://github.com/albionlawrence/sm-seasonality).
-  Preprint available on request.

 ### Publications since 2017